Carolyn worked as a technical writer, software user interface designer, and writes about children's lit, the American West, and investing.

-Mark Tulin from Santa Barbara, California on December 15, 2014:
+Mark Tulin from Long Beach, California on December 15, 2014:

 Thanks for this well written hub.
 When I was a kid I wanted to be a gunslinger.
 Needless to say while living in Philly I didn't have that as a career option.